Finite basis problem for involution semigroups of order four: Preliminaries

-For any involution semigroup $(S,\op)$, let $\mathsf{id}(S,\op)$ denote the set of all identities of $(S,\op)$.
-A set $\Sigma$ of identities of $(S,\op)$ is an \textit{identity basis} for $(S,\op)$ if every identity in $\mathsf{id}(S,\op)$ is deducible from $\Sigma$.
-An involution semigroup is \textit{finitely based} if it has some finite identity basis; otherwise, it is \textit{non-finitely based}.
+A set $\Sigma$ of identities of $(S,\uast)$ is an \textit{identity basis} for $(S,\uast)$ if every identity of $(S,\uast)$ is deducible from $\Sigma$.
+An {\insem} is \textit{\fb} if it possesses a finite identity basis.
+It is unambiguous and sometimes convenient to take the {\inv} axioms~\eqref{id: inv} for granted and omit them from an identity basis for an {\insem}.